 This is an easy small batch recipe for Pumpkin Spice Whoopie Pies.
-The Pumpkin Whoopie Pies are soft, full of Fall spices, and generously filled with a cinnamon maple cream cheese filling.
-This is an easy dessert recipe to make to celebrate the delicious flavors of Fall!
+The pumpkin whoopie pies are soft, full of fall spices, and generously filled with a cinnamon maple cream cheese filling.
+This is an easy dessert to celebrate the delicious flavors of fall – that’s not pie!

 Pumpkin Spice Whoopie Pies

-Is it just me, or does it seem like every year after Labor Day, we go into full Fall baking mode?
+Is it just me, or does it seem like every year after Labor Day, we go into full fall baking mode?
 I also wonder, why do we go with pumpkin first?
-Perhaps it is because our local Starbucks gets so excited to launch the Pumpkin Spice Latte?
-Or, because we have had our fill of berries and ice cream all summer that pumpkin is our way of embracing the change of seasons.
+Pumpkin bread always seems to come first.
+Then we get excited for all things pumpkin spice because our local Starbucks launches the Pumpkin Spice Latte?
+I’m guilty of it – I even went so far to make a pumpkin spice latte overnight oats recipe!

 Whatever the reason, I am here for it.
 But, let’s be honest, I was testing pumpkin dessert recipes about a month ago.
-Life of a baking blogger I suppose!
+Imagine enjoying some cozy gluten free pumpkin cupcakes in the middle of the summer … Life of a baking blogger I suppose!

 - Moist – I use sour cream to keep the whoopie pies incredibly moist.
 And combined with the brown sugar, these cookies will stay moist days after baking.

 - Tender – The whoopie pies are soft.
-Yet, they are sturdy enough to be portable and hold a heaping amount of cream cheese filling.
+Yet, they are sturdy enough to be portable and hold a heaping amount of maple cinnamon cream cheese filling.

 - Easy – This dessert is very easy to prepare as the ingredients are straight-forward, and we don’t have to do any fancy mixing to get the optimal result.